netdata/netdata/web/api/badges/README.md

         The above will set `grey` if no value exists (not collected within the `gap when lost iterations above` in `netdata.conf` for the chart), `green` if the value is less than 10, `yellow` if the value is less than 100, and so on.
 Netdata will use `red` if no other conditions match.
-Only integers are suported as values.
+Only integers are supported as values.

         The supported operators are `<`, `>`, `<=`, `>=`, `=` (or `:`), and `!=` (or `<>`).